HaiziIzzudin/ffmpeg-parallel/README.md

 ![image_2022-12-30_23-33-14](https://user-images.githubusercontent.com/79714350/210088270-1e48cc3e-e0f6-438e-9452-c44bb99dab54.png)

-# Encode with 3 concurrent ffmpeg process instead of one!
+# Encode with two concurrent ffmpeg process instead of one!
-This is a Python script where ffmpeg will split inputted video into 3 parts, and encode it to their own cpu affinity SIMULTANEOUSLY to avoid system crash, and utilize CPU 100%
+This is a Python script where ffmpeg will split inputted video into 2 parts, and encode it to their own cpu affinity SIMULTANEOUSLY to utilize CPU 100%

 ## REQUIREMENT / DEPENDENCIES
 - ffmpeg, MUST accessible thru PATH.
 Those who don't know how to install I will provide tutorial later.